snuq/QuickTitling/Readme.md

    * Export Button

       Allows you to export your title preset to an xml file to share with others, or save for later.
+      If you are exporting an existing title, a preview image will be generated in the same folder as the xml.
+      Export to the script preset folder (<Blender's addon script folder>/QuickTitling/QuickTitling Presets) to have your title show up in the built-in titles.

    * Preset Name